Against the current: Brazil's dangerous militias | DW | 04.09.2019

 Bolsonaro, said Souza, had made the military police heroes and was working on legislation to give them immunity — which would automatically also guarantee the militias immunity.

-The eldest son of the president, former Congress deputy, Flavio Bolsonaro, was elected as senator in Rio de Janeiro, in a militia-controlled area, with 70 percent of the vote.
+The eldest son of the president, former Congress deputy, Flavio Bolsonaro, was elected as senator in Rio de Janeiro, in a militia-controlled area, with 70% of the vote.
 Even before his father became president, he was under investigation for suspected embezzlement of public funds and money laundering.
-During the investigation, it has been revealed that two of his staff had been in direct contact with Adriano Magalhaes da Nóbrega, head of the local militia.
+During the investigation, it was revealed that two of his staff had been in direct contact with Adriano Magalhaes da Nóbrega, head of the local militia.
 Last July the Brazilian Supreme Court ordered the suspension of the investigations against Flavio Bolsonaro.

 The journalist and author Anabel Hernández has reported for many years about drug cartels and corruption in Mexico.
-Following murder threats, she was forced to leave Mexico and since then lives in Europe.
-She was awarded Freedom of Speech Award 2019 at the Global Media Forum Deutsche Welle in Bonn.
+Following murder threats, she was forced to leave Mexico and now lives in Europe.
+She was awarded Freedom of Speech Award 2019 at the Global Media Forum in Bonn.
 This text is the second in a series about thoughts on the situation of organized crime in Brazil.

 Forest fires in the Amazon are not the only thing wreaking havoc in Brazil: The country is plagued by violent crime, which is fueled by the international drug trade, Anabel Hernandez writes.
 (27.08.2019)